Skip to main content

 • Failure to Address Root Metabolic Causes If the comprehensive panel reveals high fasting insulin and low SHBG, it points to insulin resistance as a primary driver of the low testosterone.
 A protocol that only replaces testosterone without addressing the underlying metabolic dysfunction is merely treating a symptom.
 The more effective, long-term strategy would involve lifestyle and nutritional interventions, possibly including metformin or other insulin-sensitizing agents, to correct the root cause.
 This approach not only improves hormonal health but also dramatically reduces the risk of cardiovascular disease and diabetes.

 In essence, a standard wellness screening forces a clinician to adopt a generic, one-size-fits-all approach to a deeply individual process.
-It encourages the treatment of a single number on a rather than the complex, interconnected biological system of the person seeking help.
+It encourages the treatment of a single number on a lab report rather than the complex, interconnected biological system of the person seeking help.

 Personalized hormone therapy, when done correctly, is a precise and dynamic process of biochemical recalibration.
 It requires a detailed map of the patient’s endocrine and metabolic terrain.
 A standard wellness screening provides a blank piece of paper.